rominronin/rominronin.github.io/_posts/2024/sonic-mustang-bridge-mod.md

 ![Sonic Mustang - Bride Mod: fig 15](../../media/2024/02/sonic-mustang-bridge-mod-15.jpeg "Sonic Mustang: Bridge Mod, fig 15")

-The final look is CLEAN.
-I've always liked the look and sound of the Fender Dynamic Vibrato and bridge assembly, but I think I prefer the Warmoth Mustang Tremolo Tailpiece, the lack of the branding, that wide mirrored surface - it looks *so clean*.
+The final look is clean.
+I've always liked the look and sound of the Fender Dynamic Vibrato and bridge assembly, but I think I prefer the Warmoth Mustang Tremolo Tailpiece, the lack of the branding, that wide mirrored surface - *it's SO CLEAN*.

 ## Final thoughts
 ![Sonic Mustang - Bride Mod: fig 16](../../media/2024/02/sonic-mustang-bridge-mod-16.jpeg "Sonic Mustang: Bridge Mod, fig 16")

-A few weeks prior to modding this guitar, I reversed the hard tail mod I had had done on my Jag-Stang, because I wanted to have a working vibrato on it.
+Prior to modding this guitar, I reversed the hard tail mod on my Jag-Stang, because I wanted to have a working vibrato on it.

-It took me a long time to get that tailpiece and bridge working and stable, this guitar however is even *more* stable.
+It took me a long time to get that tailpiece and bridge working and stable, and it was only really stable on the down bend.
+This guitar is even *more* stable.
 I can really work that vibrato and it returns to tune every single time.
+I can go in both directions with the same result.
 The fact that I installed it myself just adds to the feeling of elation that that gives me!

+You've probably heard that these bridge/vibrato assemblies can be super stable when correctly set up, I'm definitely someone who echos that sentiment.
+Maybe I should post a video or article on how I do it, since I'll admit it's not as straightforward as with, say, the Strat vibrato.

 ![Sonic Mustang - Bride Mod: fig 17](../../media/2024/02/sonic-mustang-bridge-mod-17.jpeg "Sonic Mustang: Bridge Mod, fig 17")

 ![Sonic Mustang - Bride Mod: fig 18](../../media/2024/02/sonic-mustang-bridge-mod-18.jpeg "Sonic Mustang: Bridge Mod, fig 18")

-The family picture, more on these guitars in future posts.
+The family picture, more on these guitars in future posts, no doubt.

 Thanks to anyone who made it this far!